Cast iron skillets are a must-have in any kitchen. Not only is

 Usually, after about 10-15 minutes of heating the oil into the cast iron, that is enough to have a nice thin layer of seasoning to protect your skillet from moisture or rust.

-As the skillet heats up, the oil layer will absorb into the skillet and turn a grayish color.
-This will look like an unseasoned pan.
+As the skillet heats, the oil layer will absorb into it and turn grayish, resembling an unseasoned pan.

-Not to worry, though, because all it means is there is a dry spot in the pan’s seasoning.
+Not to worry, though.
+All it means is that there is a dry spot in the pan’s seasoning.
 This is common when you season cast iron on the stovetop.

 Wipe more oil into the skillet to create an additional thin layer of seasoning.